 Rear Window and the Golden Age of Hitchcock

 Rear Window ushered in what many consider to be “the golden age of Hitchcock”: To Catch a Thief (1955), The Man Who Knew Too Much (1956), Vertigo (1958), and North by Northwest (1959) all followed.
 Hitch himself later shared with filmmaker Francois Truffaut that at the time of Rear Window:

 “I was feeling very creative…The batteries were well-charged.”

-But it wasn’t just Hitch’s fully charged batteries that made the film great: Rear Window was the first Hitchcock film that brought together the complete, masterful team responsible for the various elements we so associate with classic Hitchcock.
+But it wasn’t just Hitch’s fully charged batteries that made the film great.
+Rear Window was the first Hitchcock film that brought together the complete, masterful team responsible for the various elements now celebrated as classic Hitchcock.

 Edith Head's Rear Window Costume Designs